buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 5. On an important topic of wide interest to Buddhists
 6. Available for free
 7. From a reputable source
-8. Difficult to find online
+8. Difficult to find elsewhere online

 The above factors are to be taken "on balance" such that a deficiency in one area may be compensated for by strength in another.
 For example, there are a few [works of fiction](https://buddhistuniversity.net/search/?q=%2Bis%3Afiction) in the library which fail IC1 (truthfulness), but whose craft (IC2) and wholesome messages (IC3) make up for their lack of literal truth.